LilyAsFlora/Ririi/README.md

 General constraints:

 - Only nasals, unvoiced consonants and non-glottals in codas
-- Clusters of two of the same consonant are combined into one (e.g. _amma_ -> _ama_)
-- If the first consonant in a complex onset is a nasal, the second cannot be /w/ (e.g. disallowing /mwa/)
+- If the first consonant in a complex onset is a nasal, the second cannot be /w/
-- If the secondary consonant in a complex onset contains a w, the coda must contain a nasal (e.g. disallowing /pwat/)
 - Obstruents can only cluster with sonorants
 - The first consonant in a complex onset must be an obstruent (e.g. disallowing mra)

 #### Stress

 Rirī lacks lexical stress.
-However, in poetry or song, speakers may wish to apply patterns of stressed and unstressed syllables to evoke a rhythmic [meter](https://en.wikipedia.org/wiki/Metre_(poetry)).
+However, in poetry or song, speakers may wish to apply patterns of accents to evoke a rhythmic [meter](https://en.wikipedia.org/wiki/Metre_(poetry)).
+Such a system is useful because it allows singers to freely emphasise syllables that land on strong beats.

 ## Syntax

 ### Word Order

-Generally, Rirī uses a default word order of SVO (subject-verb-object).
-This may be changed for poetic effect.
-Possessors and adjectives may come before or after the noun they modify, whereas adpositions and auxiliary verbs usually precede.
+Rirī has a de facto word order of SVO (subject-verb-object), but this can change for poetic effect.
+Possessors and adjectives may come before or after the noun they modify, whereas adpositions and auxiliary verbs precede.

 ## Grammar